rockysims/_patterns/README.md

 - Show don't tell.
 Avoid explanations written in english.
 - Design for copy & paste.
 Minimal, self explanatory examples.
 - Prioritize density.
 Exclude less common variations and avoid repetition.
-- Assume the reader has seen and understood it all before but has forgotten.
+- Assume the reader has seen it all before but needs a reminder.

 ### Wish List
-- wrap javascript examples in functions with /** */ explaining it?
 - common ide text manipulation/navigation tactics with exercises
 - coding exercises using only patterns demonstrated here
 - walkthrough for deploying to free web hosting